Fantomas42/django-blog-zinnia/docs/getting-started/install.rst

 :mod:`~django.contrib.staticfiles` application to serve the static files needed.
-Please refer to https://docs.djangoproject.com/en/dev/howto/static-files/ for more informations about serving static files.
+Please refer to https://docs.djangoproject.com/en/dev/howto/static-files/ for more information about serving static files.

 .. _syncing-database: